-Salem College is a private, religious school in an urban setting in Winston-Salem, North Carolina.
-Salem College was founded in 1772 and now enrolls around 635 students a year, including 491 undergrads.
-Salem College offers on-campus housing for students.
-The majority of students live on campus.
+Salem College is a private, religious school in the city of Winston-Salem, North Carolina.
+Salem College was founded in 1772 and the school presently has around 636 students per year, which includes 492 undergrad students.
+Salem College ensures on-campus housing for students.
+Most students live in off campus housing.

-There are many ways for students to get involved at Salem College!
 Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of Salem College's theater groups.
+At Salem College you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Salem College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Salem College has many options for athletes.
 See them all and learn more about life at Salem College on the Student Life page.